-You're likely in a competitive environment if you don't have a monopoly over a particular product.
-With the rise of eCommerce as companies pivoted during the pandemic, customers have become more demanding than ever before.
+In today's competitive landscape and with the rise of eCommerce as companies pivoted during the pandemic, customers have become more demanding than ever before.
 If you haven't got the items in stock when customers want them, they'll find a competitor who has.
 Keeping track of all your SKUs manually makes it hard to know whether stock levels are accurate.
 If you're using manual demand forecast methods or relying on a 30-day rolling average, chances are, your forecasts aren't very accurate, meaning you're seeing stockouts or have excess stock piling up in your warehouse.